shawly/docker-ps3netsrv/README.md

 docker run -d \
     --name=ps3netsrv \
     -p 38008:38008 \
-    -v $HOME:/games:rw \
+    -v $HOME/ps3games:/games:rw \
     shawly/ps3netsrv
 ```

 Where:
-  - `$HOME`: This location contains files from your host that need to be accessible by the application.
+  - `$HOME/ps3games`: This location contains files from your host that need to be accessible by the application.

 ## Usage